Causes of and Treatment for Sore Throat in Children

 I am worried that if my child has strep throat he should start antibiotics right away.
 I don’t want him to get sicker while waiting to go in to see the doctor or waiting for a culture result.

-This is an obvious concern for parents, and is a big reason many parents want to start an antibiotic over the phone on the weekend for a bad sore throat.
+This is an obvious concern for parents, and is a big reason many parents want to start an antibiotic over the phone on the weekend for a bad sore throat in children.

 The truth about strep is that it is safe to wait a couple of days before treatment is started.
 Studies have shown that delaying treatment does not increase the risk of complications from strep.
 One study has even shown a beneficial effect if treatment is delayed because the body has a few days to mount an immune response to the infection.
 The only drawback from delayed treatment is more days of sore throat.
 If possible we recommend treating strep throat early rather than later.